Northgate Mall (Seattle): Redevelopment

+Two hotels are planned to be developed at Northgate Station, both operated by Marriott International; the first, with 167 rooms, is scheduled to open in 2025 on the west side of the property.
+Construction of the first residential buildings at Northgate Station began in July 2024.
+A seven-story apartment building with 234 units is scheduled to open in 2026.

 Location

 The mall is bounded on the north by NE Northgate Way (formerly NE 110th Street), on the west by 1st Avenue NE, on the south by NE 103rd Street, and on the east by 5th Avenue NE.
 The Northgate informal district and Northgate Way were both named after the mall.
 The original mall has itself become the anchor for development of surrounding apartment buildings, retail and light commercial blocks and community spaces, all now part of a more comprehensive plan for growth such as the opportunities and impacts of transit facilities and the light rail station for the district.